codeforamerica/recordtrac/readme/redeploy.md

 **EDIT**  Following this documentation, a semi-technical user — someone with experience using a terminal or command prompt — who has an idea of what kind of survey they would like to run should be able to get CityVoice up and running in a relatively short amount of time (less than a day).  **EDIT**

-Using the recommended deployment instructions below, the tech cost (hosting and other services) should run you about $100 per month.
+Using the recommended deployment instructions below, the technical operating costs (hosting and other services) should total about $100 per month.

 If you have problems using RecordTrac, please open an issue here on GitHub and let us know what problems or difficulties you encountered in as much detail as you can.

-### Installation
+### Local Installation

 We recommend you use Vagrant to set up RecordTrac locally.
 Thanks to @vzvenyach for putting together instructions, which we've slightly modified and can be found here: <https://github.com/postcode/recordtrac-vagrant>